Thomas Senftle

 WEBSITE(S)| The Senftle Group | Publications | Google Scholar

-Dr. Senftle is an Assistant Professor in Chemical and Biomolecular Engineering, having joined Rice University in 2017.
+Dr. Senftle is an Associate Professor in Chemical and Biomolecular Engineering, having joined Rice University as an Assistant Professor in 2017.
 He earned his BSc in Chemical Engineering at Notre Dame in 2010, and his PhD in Chemical Engineering at Penn State in 2015.
 He completed postdoctoral research at Princeton focused on the computational design of semiconductors for photo-electrochemical applications.
 His current research interests include both the development and application of hybrid simulation techniques for modeling multi-component catalytic systems at quantum and classical scales.

 Research Areas